Introduction to AWS Lambda: Serverless Computing

 Total: $18.47/month

-- Deployment package: 50 MB (zipped), 250 MB (unzipped)
+- Deployment package: 50 MB zipped, 250 MB unzipped

 - /tmp storage: 512 MB

-- Cold starts: Latency on first invocation
+- Cold starts: Noticeable on first invocation, worse with large packages